 Hiouchi Trail is a 3.6 mile lightly trafficked out and back trail located near Crescent City, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 I hike this trail regularly as I live in nearby Hiouchi.
 This trail connects with others that can make this hike a very long one through remote areas.
 I've hiked a 15 mile route (30 miles round trip from the Hwy 199 trailhead) and it goes further.
 If you do the 40 mile loop, there are camping areas.
 However, you can reach the same camping area by other, shorter routes.
 The first part of the Hiouchi trail which parallels the Smith River is the prettiest part of the hike in my opinion.